Urassaya Sperbund: 2016–present: Subsequent work and success

-After a two-year absence from the screen, Sperbund next reunited with Prin Suparat in Kleun Cheewit (2017), a romantic drama from Ampaiporn Jitmaingong.
+After a two-year absence from the screen, Urassaya next reunited with Prin Suparat in Khluen Chiwit (2017), a romantic drama from Ampaiporn Jitmaingong.
 At the 32nd TV Gold Awards, she won for Best Actress for her performance.
-In 2018, Sperbund appeared in two films.
+In 2018, Urassaya appeared in two films.
 The first of these was opposite Sunny Suwanmethanont and Nichkhun in the romantic-comedy Brother of the Year.
 The film was a critical and commercial success, and Urassaya's performance received critical acclaim.
 A reviewer writing for the Boom Channel called her performance "attention-grabbing".
 She received her first Suphannahong National Film Awards and nominations for a Bangkok Critics Assembly Awards and a Starpics Thai Film Awards for Best Actress.
 Her next role came in the fantasy thriller Nakee 2, with co-stars Natapohn Tameeruks, Phupoom Pongpanu and Nadech Kugimiya.
 Despite mixed reviews, the film was a commercial success and was the tenth highest-grossing film of all time in Thailand.
 Also that year, she played Princess Alice in the romantic action television The Crown Princess.
-In February 2018, she is the first Thai actress who received the title of "Friend of Louis Vuitton" and became the first ever Thai celebrity featured in US Vogue.
+In February 2018, she was the first Thai actress who received the title of "Friend of Louis Vuitton" and became the first ever Thai celebrity featured in Vogue.

-Sperbund next took the lead role in San Sikaewlor's drama Klin Kasalong (2019), for which she received numerous accolades for her performance, including nominations for a Kom Chad Luek, a Nataraja, and a TV Gold Award for Best Actress.
-In 2022, Sperbund starred in Nawapol Thamrongrattanarit's comedy Fast and Feel Love, released on April 6, 2022.
+Urassaya next took the lead role in San Sikaewlor's drama Klin Kasalong (2019), for which she received numerous accolades for her performance, including nominations for a Kom Chad Luek, a Nataraja, and a TV Gold Award for Best Actress.
+In 2022, Urassaya starred in Nawapol Thamrongrattanarit's comedy Fast and Feel Love, released on April 6, 2022.
 Her performance was praised by critics, with some hailing it as the best of her career.
 That same year, she co-starred in the Netflix series Thai Cave Rescue, which chronicles the 2018 Tham Luang cave rescue of a Thai boys' soccer team that was trapped 2.5 miles inside the cave for eighteen days as a result of a flash-flood.

 Personal life

-Sperbund met Thai actor Nadech Kugimiya while filming Duang Jai Akkanee in 2010.
+Urassaya met Thai actor Nadech Kugimiya while filming Duang Jai Akkanee in 2010.
 Their relationship was reported in the media with various speculations, but the pair refused to speak publicly about it.
-In a November 2022 interview with The Standard Pop, Sperbund said, "Actually, we've never asked each other to be boyfriend and girlfriend.
+In a November 2022 interview with The Standard Pop, Urassaya said, "Actually, we've never asked each other to be boyfriend and girlfriend.
 We were like, ‘When should we count as our day one?’
 And I think it was during the filming of Torranee Ni Nee Krai Krong."
+They became engaged in June 2023.